Calm tech Posted on

 Amber spoke of calm tech in the context of interaction design: calm technology can inform without overburdening, communicate without interrupting, and create ambient awareness through all senses.
-I fell in love with those principles; they shaped my design philosophy.
+I fell in love with those principles; they shaped how I build software.

-I suggest a different set of rules for calm tech:
+I suggest a different set of principles for calm tech:

 - Require as little attention as possible